May 3, 2025

 What leaders do differently

-Most importantly, top performers use tooling to track co-sell engagement and its impact on pipeline velocity and win rates.
-This feedback loop not only proves value internally but also helps strengthen relationships with hyperscaler partners.
-The payoff is clear: 58% of respondents report higher win rates on co-sold deals — a powerful incentive to embed co-sell execution deeply into their GTM engine.
+• Systematically track what’s working.
+This is the most important step.
+Top performers use tools to track co-sell engagement and its impact on pipeline velocity and win rates.
+This feedback loop not only proves value internally but also helps strengthen relationships with hyperscaler partners

 Barrier #4: Underutilized marketplace data

-Many teams rely on anecdotal wins or reactive input from cloud reps, but fall short in building a structured system to surface and operationalize marketplace intelligence.
+Many teams rely on word-of-mouth wins or random advice from cloud reps instead of building a clear system for marketplace data.
 This leads to stalled co-sell motions, vague ROI attribution, and poor feedback loops across sales, partnerships, and RevOps.

 What leaders do differently